-Let’s break it down
+Let’s break down the threat

-- Reduced inventory because mispicked items are unsellable until they’re back in stock.
+- Reduced inventory because mis-picked items are unsellable until they’re back in stock.

 - Return shipping is now a burden because of the original mistake.